 Morningside Heights is a distinctive Manhattan neighborhood located between the Upper West Side and Harlem.

-Many influential academic, cultural, religious, and medical institutions are based in Morningside Heights.
+Many influential educational, cultural, religious, and medical institutions are based in Morningside Heights.
 These contribute to the neighborhood’s unique and vibrant character.
-Institutional development activities have sometimes caused tension among local residents and businesses, as is common in many college towns.
+Institutional development activities have sometimes caused tension among local residents and businesses, as is the case in many college towns.
 Many of the community’s institutions belong to the Morningside Area Alliance.

 Morningside Heights first experienced significant development in the early 19th century, as the home of two important institutions serving the growing population of New York.
 These were the Bloomingdale Insane Asylum, which occupied the current campus of Columbia University, and the Leake and Watts Orphanage, on whose land now stands the Cathedral Church of St. John the Divine, the largest Gothic cathedral in the world.